MrChristopherHu/profile/index.md

 ## About Me

 Hi there!
 I am an ethnographer and discourse analyst who studies race and ethnicity in educational contexts.
-Currently, I am a PhD candidate in the soial foundations of education at the University of Virginia's School of Education and Human Development with an anticipated defense in Spring 2025.
+Currently, I am a PhD candidate in the soial foundations of education at the University of Virginia's School of Education and Human Development with an anticipated defense in <i>Spring 2025</i>.
 Questions?
 Want to connect?
-Email me at [ch7dm@virginia.edu](mailto:ch7dm@virginia.edu)!
+Email me at <b>[ch7dm@virginia.edu](mailto:ch7dm@virginia.edu)</b>!

 - **Research Interests:** Racialization, immigration, ethnicity, class, identity, achievement
 - **Methods:** ethnography, critical discourse analysis, interviewing, participant observation, geospatial analysis, basic quantitative analysis (preference for R)